linode/docs/docs/databases/hadoop/install-and-configure-hadoop-cluster.md

 ### Set NameNode location

-On each nodes, update `~/hadoop/etc/hadoop/core-site.xml` to set the NameNode location to *node-master* on port 9000:
+On each node update `~/hadoop/etc/hadoop/core-site.xml`, to set the NameNode location to *node-master* on port 9000:

 {: .file }
 ~/hadoop/etc/hadoop/core-site.xml